by Hanks Realty Group

 Step 6: Make It a Habit, Not a January Fling

-Decluttering is not a one-time dramatic purge followed by years of relapse.
+Decluttering isn’t a one-time dramatic purge followed by years of relapse.

 Adopt the One-In, One-Out Rule.